udoysaha103/Fire-Extinguishing-game/README.md

 ## User guide

-- Use the arrow keys on the keyboard to move the helicopter up, down, left and right.
+- Use the arrow keys on the keyboard to move the helicopter up, down, left, and right.
 - Click on the engaged tank to release it.
-- Finish the game in allocated time to win.
+- Finish the game in the allocated time to win.
 - Check the game log in the output.